 a Safety Code of Conduct and takes active measures to achieve zero accidents and zero occupational injuries.

-We established Bridge-II as a company-wide organization to address occupational health and safety as well as process safety and disaster prevention, and we are implementing and reinforcing measures.
+We established LINK as a company-wide organization to address occupational health and safety as well as process safety and disaster prevention, and we are implementing and reinforcing measures.

 Safety & Environmental Stewardship of Chemicals